Updated on 6/8/2020

 - Utility payments for your business

 If between February 15, 2020 and April 26, 2020 you laid off or cut salaries for some full-time employees because of COVID-19, you have until June 30, 2020 to restore their employment and salary levels to still qualify for forgiveness.
 According to recent PPP loan forgiveness guidance, if you offer employees their jobs back but they decline, if you terminated an employee for cause, or if they voluntarily resigned, it will not count against your forgiveness.
 Any mortgage, rent or utilities paid for must have been in place before February 15, 2020.
-Congress continues to debate the terms for forgiveness, so these may be subject to change.
-Check the Treasury website regularly for updates.
+Check the Treasury website regularly for updates, as guidance is still being updated for the PPFA and may be subject to change.

 How much of the PPP loan would not be forgiven?

-You would need to pay back the loan if you laid off some of your full-time employees, or decreased wages by more than 25% for any employees making less than $100,000.
-You might also need to pay back some of the loan if more than 25% of your loan was used for purposes other than payroll costs.
+You would need to pay back the loan if you laid off some of your full-time employees and did not hire them back under the guidance above, or decreased wages by more than 25% for any employees making less than $100,000.
+You might also need to pay back some of the loan if more than 40% of your loan was used for purposes other than payroll costs.

 How would I apply for loan forgiveness?

-You can complete a loan forgiveness application and submit it to your specific lender and submit documents showing your number of employees, pay rates, benefits, mortgage, lease and utility payments during the 8-week period.
+You can complete a loan forgiveness application and submit it to your specific lender and submit documents showing your number of employees, pay rates, benefits, mortgage, lease and utility payments during the 24-week period.
+The loan forgiveness application is still being updated for the PPFA, so check the Treasury website for updates.

 Do I need to guarantee the loan?